-In California, employer-funded disability insurance policies (as well as those paid by the employee as part of a group plan benefit with the employer) may provide short-term disability benefits and long-term disability benefits.
-There is one questions that we get all the time, and that is, “Can I hire you if I’m not in your local area?”
+In California, employer-funded disability insurance policies (as well as those paid by the employee as part of a group plan benefit with the employer) may provide short term disability benefits and long term disability benefits.
+There is one question that we get all the time, and that is, “Can I hire you if I’m not in your local area?”

 The reasons why Nick Ortiz can represent people anywhere in the state: